How to Calculate The Price For Your Handmade Goods

 .
 Just Artisan ($120K/year)

-Marcello De Lio (from Mississauga) started Just Artisan almost 3 years ago.
+Marcello De Lio (from Mississauga) started Just Artisan over 3 years ago.

 Hi everyone!
 My name is Marcello De Lio, I am the founder of Just Artisan.
 I created Just Artisan in 2020 to help artists and makers sell their creations online.